strife-ce/strife-ce-client/README.md

 # Strife CE Client

-The Strife CE client consists of two parts.One part is a electron app, the other part is the angular website, which is shown in the app.
+The Strife CE client consists of two parts.
+One part is an electron app, the other part is the angular website, which is shown in the app.
 This repository contains the content of the angular website.
-The electron app itself is very rudimentary and usually doesn't need any modifications.
-Thats why the app itself is not available via an repository.
+The electron app itself is rudimentary and there is o need for modifications.
+So the electron app itself is not available as a repository.
 Just install Strife CE from http://strife-ce.com to get the electron app.

 ## Contact and Help
 If you have issues or questions regarding the code or the following "How to start"-Guide, reach out to strife-ce@devsheep.de or contact Pad at the Strife CE discord (https://discord.gg/a8SRUGk)